401(k) Calculator 2026

 Frequently Asked Questions About 401(k) Plans

-Yes, you can contribute to both.
-In 2026, you can put $23,500 in a 401(k) plus $7,000 in an IRA ($8,000 if 50+).
-High earners should note that Traditional IRA deductions may be limited if you have a workplace retirement plan.
+Yes.
+In 2026 you can contribute $24,500 to a 401(k) plus $7,500 to an IRA ($8,600 if age 50+).
+High earners should note that Traditional IRA deductions phase out if you have a workplace plan and earn above $79,000 (single) or $126,000 (married filing jointly).
+Roth IRA phase-outs start at $150,000 (single) and $236,000 (married).